pierpaolo28/pierpaolo28.github.io/about.md

                   <dt class="timeline-event" id="event06"><a>Documation Software LTD (Software Developer Intern)</a></dt>
                   <dd class="timeline-event-content" id="event06EX">
                           <p>Created and implemented two programs using UIPath as a Robotic Process Automation tool to automate supplier’s registration and creation of invoices into financial systems (Sage 50).
-The two programs I developed are currently used by Documation and its customers.
-Their application has been proved to speed up these processes up to three times.</p>
+The two developed programs have then been successfully deployed to production and used by Documation and its customers.
+Their application has been proved to speed up processes up to three times.</p>
                   </dd>

                 </dl>